Juaspo/EM150-CAN-loggerpi/README.md

-# EM150-CAN-loggerpi
+# CanPi EM150-CAN-logger
-CAN logger for EM150
+CAN logger for based on raspberry pi